GoodWeather0322/Chinese_POS_Tagging/README.md

 - Use [BERT chinese tokenizer](https://github.com/google-research/bert) for chinese tokenization

+- Combine CrossEntropyLoss and CRFLoss with fixed weight to do multitask training for all models (CE : 1.0, CTC : 1e-2)

 ### Data Preprocess
 - Use MONPA and CKIP pos tagging toolkit for pre tagging
 - Training Dataset (News articles & PTT articles)